mehul-da/FlutterTaskManager/README.md

-Hey!
 This is a task manager application created with Flutter, just as a small introduction project to the framework.

 ## Getting Started